cdebacco/MultiTensor/README.md

 ## How to compile the code:
 Multitensor should first be complied modifing appropriately the Makefile included.
 You need to specify the file to be compiled by assigning BIN.
-Example: if you want to compile em.cpp then assign BIN=em .
+Example: if you want to compile MultiTensor.cpp then assign BIN=MultiTensor .
 LIBS and LIBS should point to the directories where you installed boost.
 You can also arbitrarily modify the compiler's flags under CXXFLAGS.
+Check the boost version you have installed and modify the LIBS flag accordingly.
+Default uses boost 1.58.0.

 Then just type from the command line: